Drupal, Silex, Symfony2, Ubuntu, Website Development

 x //in visual mode

 Now that Drupal 8 is starting to use Drupal components I thought that it would be in my best interest to try installing Symfony 2 and read up on its components and how they work.
 From the start what you find is that it does nothing even after you have created a Bundle.
 Yaml is completely foreign.
 But after going through the Symfony 2 Cook Book things started to make sense.
 I love the command line tools and composer wow and to see it all in OOP, sorry Drupal but it just makes so much more sense and I don't feel like I need to belt my head up against a brick wall and then jump off a cliff.
+Below are some points that I found interesting when installing Symfony 2.

 Redirect rules in apache .htaccess are very useful.
 Below are some examples that allow you to achieve some simple tasks that I use on a regular basis.